In this guide

 - Podium finisher markets

-- Safety car probability at particular venues
+- Safety car probability at particular circuits

 F1 Prediction Market Edge